indrekots/aws-workshop/README.md

 ## 9. Application servers

+The following section is about creating new EC2 instances that will be serving web traffic.

+### 9.1 Launch Template

+[Launch template](https://docs.aws.amazon.com/autoscaling/ec2/userguide/launch-templates.html) specifies EC2 instance configuration information.
+Auto scaling group will use it to create new EC2 instances.

-In AWS EC2 dashboard, create a new *auto scaling launch configuration*.
+Create a new launch template.
+Name it `<your-name>-lt`.
-Use Amazon Linux AMI 2018.03.0 AMI and `t2.micro` as the instance type.
+Use Amazon Linux 2023 AMI and `t2.micro` as the instance type.
-Click next, set the name and configure some advanced details.
-Set the name to `<your-name>-asg-lc`.
+Attach the `app` security group to the launch template.

 Copy the following to the *User Data* text field.

 ```